Didymoteicho: Geography

 Forests dominate the banks and parts of the plain.
 Much of the area is used for farming.
 The main products are cattle, fruit and vegetables and some flowers.
 The hills dominate further west.
 Near the area lies the great forest of Dadia.
 Didymoteicho is located around 12 km from Turkey and the western banks of the Evros.
 It is the easternmost municipality on the mainland of Greece (in its town of Pythio).
 In the west, much of the land is mountainous and forested, while farmlands are located in the central and the northern part.
 It is on the railway line Thessaloniki–Istanbul and the Greek road 51 (Alexandroupoli–Orestiada–Edirne in Turkey and Svilengrad in Bulgaria).

+Climate

+Didymoteicho has a hot-summer Mediterranean climate (Csa) with hot, mostly dry summers and cool, wet winters.

 Municipality

 The municipality Didymoteicho was formed at the 2011 local government reform by the merger of the following 2 former municipalities, that became municipal units: